ecovaci/org.eclipse.plugin.kpax.beaninspector/README.md

 </ul>
 <h2>Installation</h2>
 <p>
-The easiest way is to install it from <a href="http://marketplace.eclipse.org/content/javabean-inspector">Eclipe Marketplace</a>.<br>
+The easiest way is to install it is on <a href="http://marketplace.eclipse.org/content/javabean-inspector">Eclipe Marketplace</a>.<br>
 If you want to make the build yourself, to install it just copy the resulting Jar file into <b>dropins</b> Eclipse folder.<br>
 More details and usage description can be found <a href="https://eugencovaciq.wordpress.com/2015/01/24/an-eclipse-plugin-javabean-inspector">here</a>.
 (Please leave a feedback!)
 </p>